 Gravel returned to business ventures and went through difficult times, suffering corporate and personal bankruptcies amid poor health.
 He has been an advocate of direct democracy and the National Initiative.

 Launching his bid in April 2019, Gravel ran for president again in the 2020 election, in a campaign designed as a democratic project rather than with the intent to win.
-He was unable to qualify for any of the Democratic Party debates, but was not invited as he did not meet the polling threshold.
+He met the donor threshold to qualify for the second of the Democratic Party debates, but was not invited as he did not meet the polling threshold.
 His campaign ended four months after it began.
 Provided by Wikipedia

 Letter: from Senator Mike Gravel to Ronald O. Skoog, October 11, 1978 re: Susitna dam project funding and study parameters

 by Gravel, Mike